 Thousand of patients = thousands of families affected.
 It's real, it's happening and it must be stopped!

 We all hate this cruel and indiscriminate disease.

 But what happens to the breast cancer patient at the end of their gruelling treatment when they discover something’s gone horribly wrong?
 Why are women not being informed?
 Given a choice?
 They’re crying out for emotional support, but nobody’s interested.
 What about life after cancer?
 Quality of life?
 As human beings, not to mention patient's , don't we all deserve to know the truth about how we will have to live the rest of our lives?

 Too many women are going through difficult chemotherapy only to find themselves unexpectedly permanently disfigured when they should be getting on with the rest of their lives.
 I’m talking about permanent hair loss to thousands of women.
 To describe it more accurately, it’s male pattern baldness…on a woman.
 Not nice for a man, but for a woman, it’s unbearable.
 Among many other difficulties, it’s a constant, daily reminder of the cancer diagnosis and traumatising treatment.
 Why weren’t we warned?
-My story

 Thirteen years ago, several months after I’d finished my treatment, my oncologist spoke to the drug manufacturer and then broke the news to me that my hair would never grow back.
 I went into denial.
 Nobody told me this could happen.
 So many questions went unanswered.
 I felt like a freak and looked like an old man.
 My mental health took a nose-dive.